Ancurio/mkxp/README.md

 * Win32API calls outside of Windows (Win32API is just an alias to the MiniFFI class, which *does* work with other operating systems, but you can obviously only load libraries made for the platform you're on)*
 * Some Win32API calls don't play nicely with SDL.
 Building with the `fix_essentials` option will attempt to fix this.
 * Sockets.
+* `load_data` is slow.
+In fact, it's too slow to handle `pbResolveBitmap` firing a million times a second, so if `fix_essentials` is used Graphics files can only be loaded from outside of the game's archive.
+You could remove that code if you want, but you'll lag.
+Very hard.
 * Movie playback
 * wma audio files
 * Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)^